 Division moved from its original location on Riopelle Street in Detroit

 to a 34.5 acre plant in Livonia, MI.
-The Livonia plant was then
+The Livonia plant was the

-the

-scene for the August 12th, 1953 fire that destroyed the plant and
+scene of the August 12th, 1953 fire that destroyed the plant and shut

-equipment was made by all GM divisions.
-Simultaneously Detroit Transmission moved
+equipment was made by all GM divisions, which had all tool rooms working

-into the former Ford Willow Run bomber plant and made Hydra-Matics there until the
+into the former Ford Willow Run bomber plant, and made Hydra-Matics

 vacated by GM in 2010 during the Great US Automobile Industry Meltdown.

-dictated much of what we did.
-As a result of the fire that was
+dictated much of what we did at Fisher Body.
+As a result of the fire,

 started by sparks from a welder igniting nearby flammable liquids, GM

-standard policy required on location approval by a Plant Protection fire
+implemented standard policy which still requires on-location approval by a Plant Protection fire

-inspector before any welding or cutting was done.
+inspector before any welding or cutting is done.
 Fire prevention

 within GM was driven by the Livonia fire.
 When I arrived at